Caring for your Tree

 If you don't want to keep your tree after Christmas, please ensure it is done so properly and with consideration of the environment of/recycled correctly.

-To make this easy and convenient for you, we offer a Responsible Tree Removal Service where we will arrange to pick it up from you in early January, and then take it to be replanted in the South East!
+To make this easy and convenient for you, we offer a Responsible Tree Removal Service where we will arrange to pick it up from you in early January, and then take it to be replanted back into the wild!

 6. Caring for your Pot Grown after Christmas